sThig/goteam2/readme.md

   * create validator instead of alert (✅)
   * Fix "undefined" in the nickname generator (✅)
   * set timeout for fake loading page (for fun) (✅)
-  * make copy paragraph funnier and more concise (enlist Kate on that)
+  * ~~make copy paragraph funnier and more concise (enlist Kate on that)~~
   * fix edit focus (✅)
-  * refactor js
+  * refactor js (✅)

+# April 12th update
+Version 1 is done.
+Big thanks to Andrew, Kyle, Kevin and Justin who helped me out so much on this project.
+I'm happy to finally get to a point where I can say it's done (I'm sure there are a shit ton of bugs I've missed, starting with Safari).
+This is also my 67th consecutive day coding, I'm rather happy to have that in the bank and hope to keep the fires burning going ahead.

 # April 11th update
 Home stretch.
 Just a few more things left and I'm super excited to get this done